surniaulula/wpsso-strip-schema-microdata/readme.txt

 WPSSO SSM filters are *very* fast &mdash; generally running in under 0.003 seconds!

+<h3>Users Love the WPSSO SSM Add-on</h3>

+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Fantastic tool and necessary if you want proper schema markup on your website.
+Many themes come with markup that is unnecessary and conflicts.
+This handles that perfectly." - [krisfannin](https://wordpress.org/support/topic/necessary-plugin-for-proper-schema-markup/)

 <h3>WPSSO Core Plugin Prerequisite</h3>

 WPSSO Strip Schema Microdata (aka WPSSO SSM) is an add-on for the WPSSO Core plugin.